WhoCutTheCheese/Boolean/README.md

 To get started with Boolean, you need to invite it to your discord server.
 Simply click on the following link: [Invite Boolean to your server](https://discord.com/oauth2/authorize?client_id=966634522106036265&permissions=1377007168710&scope=bot%20applications.commands)

 Once the bot is added to your server, you can start using it right away.
-You can use the following command to get a list of all available commands: !help
+You can use the following command to get a list of all available commands: !!help

 # How to Use Boolean